close

 A stage one academic appeal can only be submitted once, and you are not able to submit additional evidence or information after you have submitted your appeal.
 It's really important to make sure your appeal has all the information and evidence you want to include before submitting through the form on myUEA.
 For more information about academic appeal submission deadlines, see below.

 You have 10 working days to submit an appeal.
 This timescale starts from the working day after you receive the outcome against which you are appealing.
 This deadline can be flexible at the discretion of your school.
 To request an extension, email your School's LTS team.
-If you are waiting for an appointement with advice(su) this can be used as evidence when requesting an extension.
+If you are waiting for an appointment with advice(su) this can be used as evidence when requesting an extension.

 It is really important that your appeal explains why you think that one (or more) of the permitted reasons (“grounds”) for an appeal applies to you.
 It is not enough to be dissatisfied with your results.